Arpita-deb/Arpita-deb/README.md

 <br><br><br>

 <img align="left" width="250" height="150" src="https://github.com/Arpita-deb/Arpita-deb/assets/139372731/2e0f5c42-d167-4ac4-ab81-d9d40015a3a8"> **[Do I read all the books I buy?](https://github.com/Arpita-deb/Do_I_read_all_the_books_I_buy.git)**
 </p> Data Analysis of the collection of my books with Python and Tableau.
-Following the 6 phases of data analysis- Ask, Prepare, Process, Analysis, Share and Act - I've created the dataset on 184 books, cleaned them with Excel, transformed, manipulated and analysed with Python, created visualizations with Tableau, shared the insights and next steps to take in a consise and clear readme file on GitHub.
+Following the 6 phases of data analysis- Ask, Prepare, Process, Analysis, Share and Act - I've created the dataset on 184 books, cleaned them with Excel, transformed, manipulated and analysed with Python, created visualizations with Tableau, shared the insights and next steps to take in a concise and clear readme file on GitHub.
 </p>
 <br><br><br>